Inamajet/Jarvis-jr/DESIGN.md

 ## Problem it solves

-Smart speakers like Alexa are passive — they wait for you to talk to them.
-JARVIS Jr. is proactive — it watches, sees, and responds physically.
-It doesn't just sit there; it feels present in the room.
+Smart speakers like Alexa are passive  they wait for you to talk to them.
+JARVIS Jr. is proactive  it watches, sees, and responds physically.
+It doesn't just sit there, it feels present in the room.

 ## How it works